Updated: Feb 1

 #Aisvarya is the strength to break open out of the clutches of #kleshas, impediments which are holding us down and low into the quagmire of failure and doubt.
 Yoga believes that this strength is hidden within all of us, but we are unaware of the same.
 Inculcating Aisvarya Bhava through various yogic techniques can help us gain competence and power for rising above our human nature.

 Thus we can train our conscious through Yoga toward realising its energy which remains latent due to the impact of the samskaras and kleshas.
-Kriyas like Jalneti and backward bending asanas like Bhujangasana along with its various help us inculcate Aisvarya bhava.
+Kriyas like Jalneti and backward bending asanas like Bhujangasana along with its variations help us inculcate Aisvarya bhava in the mind.

 Practicing the above mentioned yogic techniques regularly will naturally inculcates the respective feelings or states of Mind in us.
 We can intensify the same by consciously cultivating the respective feelings while getting into these techniques.